w3c/wcag3/guidelines/groups/error-handling/prevent-errors/error-prevention-review.md

 type: assertion
 ---

-[Title, role or organization] asserts that, for each form in the conformance claim, we have reviewed the form designs to reduce the possibility of users making mistakes.
+[Title, role or organization] asserts that:

+* For each form in the conformance claim, we have reviewed the form designs to reduce the possibility of users making mistakes.

 This review includes checking to make sure that we:

 * make the user enter as little information as possible,
 * clearly indicate required fields,